sgladkoff/goldpan/docs/paralela.md

 - Cleaning of existing MT training corpus;

+- LSP or freelancer rendering data mining and data cleaning services for customers;

 # Paralela workflow in a nutshell

 The usual steps of the Paralela workflow are as follows: